 Most people experience one or more of these in any given month.
 But if you recognize several these in your life regularly, it may be good to have a somatic psychotherapist help you figure out if somatic therapy can improve your symptoms.

 Somatic experiencing therapy can promote healing for those dealing with physical and emotional distress from trauma, anxiety, grief, substance use disorders and PTSD.
 Somatics describes any practice that uses the mind-body connection to help you survey your internal self and listen to signals your body sends about areas of pain, discomfort or imbalance.
 These practices allow you to access more information about the ways you hold on to your experiences in your body.

 This therapy can increase emotion regulation, self-confidence and executive functioning as well as reduce anxiousness, negative self-talk and physical discomfort.
-Somatic Healing incorporates self-awareness, expression, breathing and movement.
+Somatic healing incorporates self-awareness, expression, breathing and movement.

-An important aspect of martial arts includes Qigong, pronounced “chi gong” which focuses on the connection between the mind and body to work together to achieve a positive goal through mindful movement and breathing with intention and impact.
-Qigong originated in Chinese Culture around 4000 B.C.
+An important aspect of martial arts includes Qigong, pronounced “chi gong,” which focuses on the connection between the mind and body to work together to achieve a positive goal through mindful movement and breathing with intention and impact.
+Qigong originated in Chinese culture more than 2,000 years ago.
 Qi means “life force,” the energy that powers our body and spirit.
-Gong means “work” or “gather”.
+Gong means “work” or “gather.”
 Qigong connects breathing, movement and the mind.

 Here are some of our favorite books related to Somatic Therapy and Somatic Experiencing: